EpiGenomicsCode/ProteinStruct-Containers/README.md

 ## Pre-built Container (Sylabs Cloud)

-A pre-built Singularity image file (`.sif`) based on this definition may be available on Sylabs Cloud:
+A pre-built Singularity image file (`.sif`) based on this definition is available on Sylabs Cloud:

 *   **Link:** [Sylabs Cloud Link Placeholder - To Be Added]

-Using the pre-built container can save you the time and resources needed for building it yourself.

 ## Building the Container